Streamer272/soc-2024/README.md

 where I explain what I did in a slightly more friendly way

 And if you're interested in the dataset, no I'm not publishing it, sorry (mom said no)

+### Dataset

+The documentation for the dataset structure can be found [here](https://github.com/Streamer272/soc-2024/blob/main/DATASET.md)